 Organizing this page is a challenge since many things fit into more than one category.
 And some categories will certainly develop sub-categories over time.
-Currently there’s a double blue line at the start of each category, and a single blue line to set off each subcategory.
 The newest items in each section are added at the bottom.
-I’ve tried to include enough related text for each link so that you can search (CTRL/F in most browsers) on the page for a key word and find the item you’re interested in.
+I’ve tried to include enough related text for each link so that you can search (CTRL+F in most browsers) on the page for a keyword and find the item you’re interested in.
 The included text is often quoted from the other site.
 Except for the last one, categories are in alphabetical order.

 Reducing our impact [and saving our money]

 Links related to events we participated in These will eventually be merged into other categories.

 Some of the links on these pages lead to PDF files and you will need a PDF reader in order to view them.